-Example 11.12 Consider the hybrid automaton in Example 11.11 and shown in Fig. 11.8.
-The automaton obtained from it by time regularization is shown in Fig. 11.9.
+Example 10.12 Consider the hybrid automaton in Example 10.11 and shown in Fig. 10.8.
+The automaton obtained from it by time regularization is shown in Fig. 10.9.

-The evolution of this automaton, assuming a minimal dwell $\delta=0.05$ time units is shown in Fig. 11.7(b).
+The evolution of this automaton, assuming a minimal dwell $\delta = 0.05$ time units is shown in Fig. 10.7 (b).
 Once the continuous state reaches the origin a chattering, i.e., a finite frequency switching between l_1 and l_2 , is established.
 Note that as the minimal dwell time δ goes to zero, the chattering frequency increases and the amplitude of the continuous state oscillation is reduced.
-Therefore, for $\delta \to 0$ the regularized solution of the hybrid automaton in Fig. 11.7(b) tends to the Filippov solution in Fig. 11.7(a).
+Therefore, for $\delta \rightarrow 0$ the regularized solution of the hybrid automaton in Fig. 10.7 (b) tends to the Filippov solution in Fig. 10.7 (a).